- Why choose Western Sydney University?

 Times Higher Education World University RankingsWestern Sydney University has been ranked:

 Rank by subject:

 For more information, visit the Western Sydney University page on the Times Higher Education website.(opens in a new window)

-Western Sydney University has been named one of the world's top 400 universities in the prestigious Shanghai Ranking's Academic Ranking of World Universities (ARWU) 2016.
+Western Sydney University is ranked 368 in the prestigious Shanghai Ranking's Academic Ranking of World Universities (ARWU) 2019.

 The Center for World University Rankings (CWUR) - Rankings by Subject 2017